Richard Norwood: Residence in Bermuda

 In 1623, Norwood patented lands in Virginia, but it does not appear that he ever went there.
 He is said to have resided at that date in the Bermudas.
 He may have made several visits to the islands, but according to his own statements he was, for some years before 1630 and after, up to 1640, resident in London, near Tower Hill, as a teacher of mathematics.
 He is also credited with founding Bermuda's oldest school, Warwick Academy, in 1662.

 Between June 1633 and June 1635 he personally measured, partly by chain and partly by pacing, the distance between London and York, making corrections for all the windings of the way, as well as for the ascents and descents.
 He also, from observations of the sun's altitude, computed the difference of latitude of the two places, and so calculated the length of a degree of the meridian (arc measurement).
 His result was some 600 yards too great; but it was the nearest approximation that had then been made in England.

 Isaac Newton noted Norwood's work in his Principia Mathematica.

 English Civil war

+During the English Civil War he resided in Bermuda, where he had a government grant as schoolmaster.
+He was also much involved with local government.
+On the 14th of May, 1645, Norwood wrote to the Governor and Company in London:

+I suppose it is not altogether unknowne to you that this whole country almost consisteth of two partyes, the one of those that embrace or well approve the independent way here begunne, and these doe all adhere to Mr. White as their principall (wth his peace be it spoken, as I thinke he will take no offence at it, beeing so notorious and well knowne as it is) and amongst these also seemes to be a great part of those that are truely religious; not but that there are also diverse as truely religious and as sound christians that stand out and are against it.
+The other party (wch is farre the greater number) is of those that hold to the former discipline here used, untill the Parliament shall order otherwise; And these for the most part adhere to an old gentleman here, who (as an understanding gentleman of this Comp. once wrote) knowes how to use them to his owne ends; And there are few in the country but seeme to adhere either to the one of these or to the other.
+It is my hard lott (and some others also) to have the favor of neither of them, because I cannot fully conforme to either of them; whence chiefly it hath come to passe, that I who in England scarce ever had sute against any man, or any man against me; have here scarce ever bene free from suites and troubles, though I have wronged no man".